A Journey Home: Girls For A Change Heads to Ghana in 2026

 A Community Investment

 The total cost per participant is $6,500.
-This includes:
+This investment covers each participant’s core experience, including:

 As Angela Patton, CEO of Girls For A Change, shared: